dsjoench/Harvard-CS50/README.md

 # Harvard-CS50-

-This is a respository for Harvard Cs50, an intensive course for intro to computer science I audited in Coursea, which covers C, html,css, javascript and python.
+This is the respository for Harvard CS50 Class, an intensive course for intro to computer science I audited in Coursea, covering topics of C, HTML, CSS, Javascript and Python.